WW International Inc (WW) Shares Plummet Below 1-Year High - News Heater

 WW’s Market Performance

-The stock of WW International Inc (WW) has seen a 15.84% increase in the past week, with a 35.03% rise in the past month, and a -9.72% fall in the past quarter.
-The volatility ratio for the week is 7.18%, and the volatility levels for the past 30 days are at 7.37% for WW.
-The simple moving average for the last 20 days is 22.96% for WW stock, with a simple moving average of 14.38% for the last 200 days.
+The stock of WW International Inc (WW) has seen a -14.64% decrease in the past week, with a 8.63% rise in the past month, and a -25.05% fall in the past quarter.
+The volatility ratio for the week is 5.64%, and the volatility levels for the past 30 days are at 7.24% for WW.
+The simple moving average for the past 20 days is -1.02% for WW’s stock, with a -3.75% simple moving average for the past 200 days.

-During the last 5 trading sessions, WW rose by +15.84%, which changed the moving average for the period of 200-days by +116.55% in comparison to the 20-day moving average, which settled at $7.68.
-In addition, WW International Inc saw 140.67% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WW fell by -14.96%, which changed the moving average for the period of 200-days by +82.87% in comparison to the 20-day moving average, which settled at $8.05.
+In addition, WW International Inc saw -9.37% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading